 In this article I introduce you to the three most commonly used heel construction methods for both cuff-down and toe-up socks.
 These are the short row heel, afterthought / peasant heel as well as flap and gusset heel.
+I’ll also introduce you to an extra heel type called the strong heel that is not that commonly used but you can make very beautiful heels with it.
 All of these heel types have also their variations which for the flap and gusset heel are for instance the French or the Dutch heel.

 1. Short row heels